acenet-arc/ACENET_Summer_School_Dask/_episodes/distributed.md

     981 cpubase_b dask-wor user49  R  0:02     1    1  245M node-mdm1
 ~~~
 {: .output}
+Finally here we see that the worker is up and running.
+Next we see a print out of the job script that Dask uses to launch our workers.
+The settings for this script come from the settings we gave to the `SLURMCluster` function.
 ~~~
 #SBATCH -J dask-worker
 #SBATCH -n 1